 Opportunities to raise the profile of reading are encouraged.
 Displays around school offer a wide variety of reading materials generated by pupils as well as commercially produced material.
+Each classroom has a 'reading area' where children are able to spend time enjoying a wide range of books and each classroom door shows which book the class is currently reading.
 The following are some of the reading events undertaken in school each year.